 - Bright Angel Point – A short 1-mile paved hike out to one of the best canyon viewpoints.

-- Widforss Trail – A 5-mile level hike thru the aspen forests that ends with canyon views.
+- Widforss Trail – A 5-mile level hike through the aspen forests that ends with canyon views.

 Other FAQ about Stargazing in Grand Canyon National Park